sshirokov/is-dead/docs/will.md

 Christian Jensen, co-worker at Scribd, shall receive any combination of stock or stock options not to exceed $(700 * the value of Pi * the multiplier of Canadian to US currency at the exact time of death) to the nearest cent in United States currency.

+Joshua Cooper, my best friend, shall receive my complete remains, including any and all belongings I am buried with.

 ### Pull Requests

 If you want my stuff, send a pull request.